Important Legal Disclaimer

 Total extra cost: $0

-The checklist question that would have shown this: "Show me your Manitoba winter builds and explain your foundation frost method."
+The list question that would have shown this: "Show me your Manitoba winter builds and explain your foundation frost method."

-Here's what's key: the $15,000 upfront extra for cold-climate skill saved $64,840 in three years.
-Yet most Canadian builders still pick the "cheaper" contractor.
+Here is what is key: the $15,000 upfront extra for winter skill saved $64,840 in three years.
+Yet most Canadian builders still pick the "cheaper" option.
+A proper new build checklist would have identified this risk.

-After looking at over 500 new home builds across 6 provinces, three critical building stages came out.
-These are where Canadian-specific needs can make or break long-term home performance.
+After looking at over 500 new home builds across 6 provinces, three key stages came out.
+These are where building home canada requirements can make or break long-term home performance.

-STAGE 1: Foundation & Frost Safety (Critical Priority)
+STAGE 1: Foundation & Frost Safety (Top Priority)

 US Approach: Foundation to frost line, basic waterproofing, standard drainage.

-Canadian Requirement: Foundation BELOW frost line, special insulation, weeping tile, vapour barrier, sump pump thought.
+Canadian Need: Foundation BELOW frost line, special insulation, weeping tile, vapour barrier, sump pump thought.

-Keynote: Foundation issues don't appear in Year 1.
+Key note: Foundation issues do not appear in Year 1.
 They appear in Year 3-5.
 This is often after many warranty periods expire.
-For renters transitioning to ownership, our first apartment checklist Canada provides a helpful comparison of inspection priorities.

-STAGE 2: Insulation & Air Sealing (House Checklist Essential)
+STAGE 2: Insulation & Air Sealing (New Build Checklist Essential)

 US Standard: R-20 walls, R-30 attic, basic air sealing.

-Canadian House Checklist Need: R-22+ walls (R-24+ in Zones 2–3), R-50+ attic, strong air sealing with vapour barrier continuity, specific install methods for cold climates.
+Canadian Requirements: R-22+ walls (R-24+ in Zones 2 to 3), R-50+ attic, strong air sealing with vapour barrier flow, exact install methods for building home canada in cold climates.

 Climate Zones: